Welcome to St. Martin de Porres House

 Welcome to the St. Martin de Porres House website!
 The house has been a part of the Allison Hill neighborhood since 1996.
 See updates from the community below, and learn about upcoming events.

-Browse our menu to learn about upcoming Roundtable Discussions, see current house needs, and learn more about how to get involved.
+Browse our above menu to learn about upcoming Roundtable Discussions, see current house needs, and learn more about how to get involved.
+Click on the poster below or visit the Roundtable page to learn more about our upcoming roundtable discussions.
+We’re so excited to welcome Martha and Mark to Harrisburg next week!

 Don’t be a stranger – come visit us in Allison Hill!